MattterSteege/DynamicGrid/Docs/ADDING_PLUGINS.md

 }
 ```

-These items are used to add filtering and sorting options to the context menu.
-The `operators` array is used to define the operators that can be used for filtering, and the `sortingHint` is used to indicate how the values should be sorted.
+These items add filtering and sorting options to the context menu.
+The `operators` array defines the operators that can be used for filtering, and the `sortingHint` indicates how values should be sorted.

-For the filter it might be possible that you use an operator that is not defined in the named list of operators, when this happens, the engine will just use the operator as a string instead of a named operator. `(== -> 'equals', != -> 'not equals', etc.)`
+For the filter, it's possible that you use an operator that is not defined in the named list of operators.
+When this happens, the engine will use the operator as a string instead of a named operator (e.g., `==` → 'equals', `!=` → 'not equals', etc.).

-### **Separator item**:
+### Separator Item

 ```javascript
 {
     type: 'separator'
 }
 ```

-A separator item is used to create a visual separation between different groups of items in the context menu.
-It does not have any functionality and is just used for layout purposes.
+A separator item creates a visual separation between different groups of items in the context menu.
+It has no functionality and is used purely for layout purposes.

-Beware, this is meant to be used between custom actions etc. filter and sort automatically get separated by the engine, so you don't need to add a separator between them.
+Note: This is meant to be used between custom actions.
+Filter and sort automatically get separated by the engine, so you don't need to add a separator between them.

-# evaluateCondition
+## evaluateCondition Method

 ```javascript
 evaluateCondition(dataValue, operator, compareValue) {
     return true; // or false
 }
 ```

-The `evaluateCondition` method is used to evaluate a condition based on the data value, operator, and compare value.
+The `evaluateCondition` method evaluates a condition based on the data value, operator, and compare value.
 You can implement your own logic here to compare the data value with the compare value using the specified operator.
 The method should return `true` if the condition is met, `false` if it is not met.

-an example of this would be:
+Here's an example implementation:

 ```javascript
 evaluateCondition(dataValue, operator, compareValue) {
     switch (operator) {